godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-5.md

 - Add methods to get argument count of methods ([GH-87680](https://github.com/godotengine/godot/pull/87680)).

 And many more!
-Please see the [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#4.3-dev5) for more.
+Please see the [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#4.3-dev5) for more, there has been a lot of great work this release and the shortness of these release notes are not an indication of the amount of great stuff coming.

 ## Changelog

-**x contributors** submitted **x improvements** for this release.
+**93 contributors** submitted **242 improvements** for this release.
 See our [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#4.3-dev5) for the complete list of changes since the previous 4.3-dev4 snapshot.
 You can also review [all changes included in 4.3](https://godotengine.github.io/godot-interactive-changelog/#4.3) compared to the previous 4.2 feature release.

 This release is built from commit [`da945ce62`](https://github.com/godotengine/godot/commit/da945ce6266ce27ba63b6b08dc0eb2414594f7cb).